✓ Updated July 2026

 Frequently Asked Questions

-When is the absolute best time to visit the Palace of Versailles to avoid the biggest crowds and still enjoy the gardens?
+When is the absolute best time to visit the Palace of Versailles to avoid the biggest crowds?

-Beyond the Hall of Mirrors, what's one 'must-see' area that many visitors overlook?
+Beyond the Hall of Mirrors, what's one spot within the Palace that truly took your breath away?

-What's the best way to get to Versailles from Paris, and are there any transport tips I should know?
+What's the best way to get to Versailles from Paris, and what should I know about the train?

 How many days do you need in Palace of Versailles, France?